gcizman/StayHotel/README.md

 Make sure your phpmyadmin is running, in order to create a database with table definition.

-Create a database name 'forum' and import databse name forum.sql
+Create a database name 'forum' and import sql file name forum.sql